resbaz/hpc/tutorial_1.rst

 I called it a shell script above because that's what it is.
 But in HPC terminology it can also be called a PBS script.
 PBS is the job scheduling system used on this cluster.

+Below is an example script that we will work through line by line to get an understanding of similarities and differences between shell and PBS scripts.

 .. code:: shell